 Meaning of the term identical goods

 Further guidance, including examples, is provided in WCO Comm 1.1.
-In particular it is to be noted that goods incorporating or reflecting engineering, development, artwork, design work and plans and sketches undertaken in the EC are not covered by the term ‘identical goods’ (Article 142.2 of the CCIP refers).
+In particular it is to be noted that goods incorporating or reflecting engineering, development, artwork, design work and plans and sketches undertaken in the EU are not covered by the term ‘identical goods’ (Article 141.4 of the UCC IA refers).

 Adjustments for different commercial levels and/or quantities